 Information to prepare for the Remote Jobs and Economic Development Program application

-- Organisational chart and key personnel details.
+- Organisation chart and list of key personnel

-- Recent financial statements and Certificate of Incorporation (if applicable).
+- Certificate of Incorporation (if applicable)

 Applying for the Remote Jobs and Economic Development Program

-Register your interest with GrantHelper to explore your alignment with this grant and how we can assist you to increase your chances of success.
+Register your interestย with GrantHelper to explore your alignment with this grant and how we can assist you to increase your chances of success.

 Remote Jobs and Economic Development Program resources